If you’re looking for a great way to use up tons of extra summer squash, use our delicious salt & vinegar squash chips recipe!

 However, we don’t always do the best job of planning out how many squash plants we need to start from seed in order to take care of our squash-eating needs.

 Over the years, this has led to marital discord, as accusations of being a “squash murderer” or “not loving our squash plants enough” get bandied about.

-Making matters worse, we inevitably have several volunteer squash plants come up in our yard that end up adding to our squash harvest.
+Making matters worse, we inevitably have several volunteer squash plants come up in our yard (or compost) that end up adding to our squash harvest.
 There is only so much squash you can give away to your neighbors, friends, and family before people mysteriously stop wanting to come over to your house or say hello when they see you out in the yard.

 The seemingly rational thing to do would be to grow less squash and seek out a good marriage counselor who has experience dealing with these sorts of vegetable disputes.
 Maybe we’ll do that next year.

 But what do we do with the 4.5 tons of squash we have on our countertops, floors, bedroom dresser, tabletops, etc. this year?